Hospice Care Providers: What You Need to Know

 Schedule Visits

-Visit potential providers to observe their facilities and meet staff.
+Arrange visits to potential hospice care providers to observe their environment and meet the staff.

 Timeframe: 1 week